auth0/docs/articles/quickstart/native/ios-swift/interactive.md

 :::

 :::checkpoint-failure
-If logout fails or returns errors:
+If logout fails or produces errors:
 - Verify you entered the correct callback URL
 - Ensure you set the Auth0 Domain and Client ID correctly

 Still having issues?
-Check out our [documentation]() or visit our [community page](https://community.auth0.com) to get more help.
+Check out our [documentation](https://github.com/auth0/Auth0.swift#documentation) or visit our [community page](https://community.auth0.com) to get more help.
 :::
 ::::